Lee, Maine

 Lee is a town in Penobscot County, Maine, United States.
 It was incorporated in 1832.
-The community was named for Stephen Lee, an early settler.
+The town was originally called Mattekeunk, but changed it to Lee to give it an English name.
+Stephen Lee suggested the town be named Lee after Revolutionary general Henry "High Horse" Lee.
+To further convince the townsfolk, he brought a barrel of rum to the meeting.
 The population was 916 at the 2020 census.
 Lee has been home to Lee Academy since 1845.